marianacpais/ricardocdsilva/README.md

  ├── README.md            # This file
  ├── mkdocs.yml           # MkDocs configuration file
- ├── Makefile             # Automation commands for rendering and serving └── assets/              # Additional resources (if necessary)
+ ├── Makefile             # Automation commands for rendering and serving ├── docs/                # Folder where processed Markdown files are stored └── assets/              # Additional resources (if necessary)
 ```